 - This isn't a replacement for a dedicated email service and if you're using a 3rd party email service, you probably won't need SureSend.

-Next time site admins attempt to log into their WordPress site and require a 2FA code to login, they can use the code sent from SureSend to their account email address.
+Next time site admins attempt to log into their WordPress site and require a 2FA code to login, they can use the code sent from SureSend to their user account email address.

 For more information about SureSend, read the release blog article here.